-Jonjo is also Musical Director at The Ace Hotel London’s outpost, Hoi Polloi and works regularly for brands/Events for Topshop, Tate Modern, Marques Ameilda, Acne & Dazed and Confused, Cannes Film Festival, Secret Garden Party, Fiorucci Art Trust Festival, and Savage take over of Pikes & Glitterbox, Ibiza.
+Jonjo was also the Musical Director at the Ace Hotel London’s outpost, Hoi Polloi and has worked for brands/events such as Topshop, Tate Modern, Marques Ameilda, Acne & Dazed and Confused, Cannes Film Festival, Secret Garden Party, Fiorucci Art Trust Festival, and Savage take over of Pikes & Glitterbox, Ibiza.

 My musical DNA has constantly been a mixed bag both professionally and personally.
-I had the most incredible exposure to music as a child, being raised by punk parents that were also heavily into Dub, Disco and Soul.
-My Grandad was a singer around pubs in Kings Cross and had very eclectic taste, introducing me to anything from Dusty Springfield to Grace Jones, Buddy Rich and Fleetwood Mac.
+I had the most incredible exposure to music as a child, being raised by punk parents that were also heavily into dub, disco and soul.
+My grandad was a singer around pubs in Kings Cross and had very eclectic taste, introducing me to everything from Dusty Springfield to Grace Jones, Buddy Rich and Fleetwood Mac.

-As a teen clubber, I was totally hit head on with dance culture and the huge emerging indie scene and it had a huge impact.
-Being an avid punter at the legendary club Trash I ended being offered a resident DJ slot before it transformed into Durrr.
-More recently I was a resident at Savage Disco, which again fused house & disco, both new and old.
+As a teen clubber, I was totally hit head on with dance culture and the huge emerging indie scene and it had a massive impact.
+Being an avid punter at the legendary club Trash, I ended up being offered a resident DJ slot before it transformed into Durrr.
+More recently I was a resident at Savage Disco, which again fused house and disco, both new and old.

-Seeing Toni Basil on TOTP singing Mickey and licking the telly and getting static shock.
+Seeing Toni Basil on Top of the Pops singing 'Mickey' and licking the telly and getting static shock.
 Explains a lot.

 I'm always aware of clients' unique needs/brief and be respectful of what time of day you are curating for.
-When working with hotels for example, something I might have on at home while having a coffee could possibly be too much for a hotel guest having breakfast.
-Being in a bar/restaurant with selection is too banging can really change the dynamic of a great meal for the worse.
+For example, when working with hotels, something I might have on at home while having a coffee could possibly be too much for a hotel guest having breakfast.
+Being in a bar/restaurant with a musical selection that is too banging can really change the dynamic of a great meal for the worse.

 I'm guilty of enjoying music algorithms in terms of being introduced to linked artists but relying on this for business can become very generic and a one way street.
 Individual curating for business is a no brainer.

-I curate playlists for Hoi Polloi at the Ace Hotel Shoreditch and have been doing so for five years.
-As it's a hotel restaurant I work hard to get the right balance for morning right through to the cocktail after dinner service.
-We get great feedback from diners and we also manage to keep the staff (who are doing long shifts) very happy.
+I used to curate playlists for Hoi Polloi at the Ace Hotel Shoreditch for over five years.
+I was in charge of getting the right balance for morning right through to the cocktail after dinner service.
+We got great feedback from diners and we also managed to keep the staff (who are doing long shifts) very happy.

-I also work on the playlists for the public space through out Coal Drop Yards and Native in Manchester, a living & Multi media space.
+I also worked on the playlists for the public space through out Coal Drop Yards and Native in Manchester, a living and multimedia space.